Fill form to unlock content

-The American Trucking Association (AMA) reported a shortage of 80,000 drivers last year and expects that number to reach a historic high of 160,000 by 2030.
-That’s a bad indicator for the digital economy, whose backbone is the ability to transport goods from remote retailers to remote consumers.
+The American Trucking Associations (ATA) reported a shortage of 80,000 drivers in 2021 and expects that number to reach a historic high of 160,000 by 2030.
+And two years later, the numbers still look just as grim.
+The driver shortage is a bad indicator of the digital economy that relies on the ability to transport goods from remote retailers to remote consumers.

-But how do you solve or make a dent in this growing problem?
-With latest advancements in artificial intelligence and automation, technology may be the answer.
+But how do you solve this growing problem?
+With the latest advancements in artificial intelligence and automation, technology may be the answer.

 We’ve heard about autonomous driving or self-driving cars mostly in the consumer context as of lately, but this capability is also being applied to the trucking industry.

-The business benefits of autonomous trucks are obvious.
+The benefits of autonomous trucks are obvious.
 A self-driving semi doesn’t stop to sleep, take bathroom breaks, or go on vacation.
-And they’re capable of transporting cargo 99 percent of the way to a destination—further highlighting the need for automated trucking/driving.
+They’re capable of transporting cargo 99% of the way to a destination.
+Finally, AI trucks—when optimally designed—are safer for everyone.
+And that’s where the challenges come in.

 And remember, autonomous trucking is a rugged, mobile environment that may or may not be temperature controlled.